FAS Premier League: History

 In 1995, the FAS unexpectedly decided to withdraw the Singapore team from the Malaysian League.
 Most of the players on the Singapore national football team had been due to play in the Malaysian League team.
 It was therefore decided that the national team should play in the 1995 Premier League competition as a stop-gap measure until the establishment of the S.League the following year.
-Not surprisingly, the national team finished the season undefeated against the club sides and comfortably won the Premier League that year.
+The national team is restricted to the first 16 players on the team, no foreign signings and not entitled to the league's prize if they won the league.
+Tickets are not charged for all matches except for the national team's matches held at the National Stadium.

+The initial matches of the Lions drew lots of fans, with thousands of fans attending its matches but interest waned after the Lions beat all the clubs one-sidedly.
+In August, Darwin Cubs pulled out of the league due to financial problems.
+The season ended with the Lions on top of the league but the winner of the league was Geylang International who was placed second as the Lions was not eligible as the winner.

 The Premier League was disbanded with the formation of the professional S.League in 1996.